threatexpress/threatexpress/docs/blogs/2019/event-data-collector.md

 #### Accounts
-It is recommended to create new acocunts and remove the examples once functionality of new are confirmed.
+It is recommended to create new accounts and remove the examples once functionality of new are confirmed.

 | Username | Password | Role |
 |---|---|---|